Collectible Watch Brands: The Collector’s Guide to Brands and Models

 Some of the most prestigious and collectible watch models from these brands include:

 • Rolex Daytona: Introduced in 1963, the Daytona is a chronograph watch designed for professional racing drivers.
 Vintage models, particularly those with “Paul Newman” dials, are highly collectible, with prices often exceeding $100,000.
-Modern Daytonas are also highly sought-after, with waitlists often stretching several years.
-[Source]
+Modern Daytonas are also highly sought-after, with waitlists often stretching several years. [[Source]](LINK 3)

 • Omega Speedmaster: The Speedmaster, introduced in 1957, is a chronograph watch originally designed for motorsports but later adopted by NASA for its manned space missions.
 The “Moonwatch” models, which have been worn on the moon, are highly collectible, with prices ranging from $5,000 to over $50,000 for rare or limited edition pieces.
-[Source]
+Unlike a typical vintage Omega timepiece, the Speedmaster’s unique history and association with space exploration significantly enhance its value and collectibility. [[Source]](LINK 4)

 Factors Contributing to Prestige and Collectibility